meetalidangi/phishing-detection-system/README.md

 ## 📌 Overview

-This project is a machine learning-based web application that detects whether a given URL is **phishing or legitimate**.
-It uses feature extraction techniques and a **Random Forest classifier** to identify suspicious patterns in URLs.
+This project is a machine learning-based web application designed to detect whether a given URL is **phishing or legitimate**.

+It analyzes structural and lexical patterns in URLs using feature extraction techniques and applies a **Random Forest classifier** to identify suspicious behavior.

+The system not only predicts the result but also provides **clear explanations**, making it more transparent and user-friendly.

+---

 ## 🌐 Live Demo

 👉 https://phishing-detection-system-a6qe.onrender.com/

+---

 ## 🚀 Features

 * 🔍 Real-time phishing URL detection
-* 🧠 Machine Learning model (Random Forest)
+* 🧠 Machine Learning model (Random Forest with multiple decision trees)
 * 📊 Confidence score for predictions
-* 📝 Explanation of results (why URL is flagged)
+* 📝 Explanation of results (why a URL is flagged)
-* 🌐 User-friendly web interface
+* 🌐 Clean and user-friendly web interface

+---

 ## 🛠️ Tech Stack